lucas-zimerman/ContribSentryDotNet/README.md

 }
 ```

-You can also start a child anywhere in the code, as long as there's an active Transaction running at the current Thread, else
+You can also start a child anywhere in the code, as long as there's an active Isolated Transaction, else
 the child will be discarted
 ```C#
 using(var child = SentryTracingSDK.StartChild( url, Post ))